Services for Physicians and Other Providers

 A pale blue-green background with many hands reaching from the edges of the image torward the center to form a circle.
 Each hand has the fingers spread out flat and they are in a variety of blue, green and grey colors.

-• Managing communication with medical professionals
+• Managing communication between patients and medical professionals.

 While providers know how to help from the medical side of patient care, they are limited when the patient has non-medical needs.
 Those non-medical needs will still have an effect on the health and comfort of the patient, but addressing those needs may fall outside the reach of medical providers.
 Doulas and Serious Illness companions can bridge that care gap.